teorth/equational_theories/commentary/Equation5.md

-## Right-projection
+## Right-projection law

-This law specifies the magma operation to be the projection on the right operand.
+This law specifies the magma operation to be the projection on the right operand, namely every element is right-absorbing.
 Such magmas are in one-to-one correspondence with sets with no structure.
 Depending on context, they can be called right-zero semigroups, or right-zero bands.

 This law implies exactly the laws whose left-hand side and right-hand side have the same last variable, in particular the idempotent and associative laws.
 Left multiplication is trivially bijective.
 All elements are right zeros and left units.